cepdnaclk/e18-co326-Smart-Home-Security-System/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: eYY-XXX-project-template
+repository-name: e18-co326-Smart-Home-Security-System
-title:
+title: Smart Home Security System
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
+# Smart Home Security System

 ---